 The MOSFIRE spectrometer will use a reflection grating that will be interchangeable with a plane mirror for imaging.
+Two grating angle stop positions will be provided for the reflection grating in order to optimize wavelength coverage across the near-IR wavelength bands.

+7.2.2.5 Spectral Coverage

-This will be accomplished by a high repeatability mechanism and the grating position will be fixed during spectrograph operation.
-By using order-sorting filters the spectrometer will permit full coverage of each wavelength band in a single exposure for slits located over at least 90% of the spectrometer FOV in the spectral dispersion direction.
+The two grating positions in conjunction with order-sorting filters will maximize the single exposure spectral coverage in each wavelength band for slits located over at least the central 3' of the spectrometer FOV in the spectral dispersion direction.